mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

 ### Frequency per User

 After selecting this option, you must select an event to compute the frequency of.
-You can use this to segment your users by how many times the did an event, or use it to filter out users to only those who did an event a certain number of times.
+You can use this to segment your users by how many times they did an event, or use it to filter out users to only those who did an event a certain number of times.

 Only available in Insights.